codeface-io/SwiftObserver/README.md

 ## Why the Hell Another Reactive Swift Framework?

-[*Reactive Programming*](https://en.wikipedia.org/wiki/Reactive_programming) adresses the central challenge of implementing effective architectures, which is controlling dependency direction, in particular making [specific concerns depend on abstract ones]((https://en.wikipedia.org/wiki/Dependency_inversion_principle)).
-SwiftObserver breaks *Reactive Programming* down to its essence, which is the [*Observer Pattern*](https://en.wikipedia.org/wiki/Observer_pattern).
+[*Reactive Programming*](https://en.wikipedia.org/wiki/Reactive_programming) adresses the central challenge of implementing effective architectures: controlling dependency direction, in particular making [specific concerns depend on abstract ones]((https://en.wikipedia.org/wiki/Dependency_inversion_principle)).
+SwiftObserver breaks reactive programming down to its essence, which is the [*Observer Pattern*](https://en.wikipedia.org/wiki/Observer_pattern).

 SwiftObserver diverges from convention as it doesn't inherit the metaphors, terms, types, or function- and operator arsenals of common reactive libraries.
-It's not as fancy as Rx/Combine and not as restrictive as Redux.
+It's not as fancy as Rx and Combine and not as restrictive as Redux.
 But it offers a powerful simplicity you might actually **love** to work with.

 ## Contents